Papaya is a tropical fruit known for its sweet taste and numerous health benefits. Learn about how to eat papaya and why you should try it ahead!

-Papaya is a tropical fruit, like pineapple or banana.
-It has bright orange flesh, which is sweet, and becomes sweeter as it ripens.
+Papaya has bright orange flesh, which is sweet, and becomes sweeter as it ripens.
 The seeds of the papaya have a slightly peppery flavor.

-The papaya grows on trees, and these trees are grown in a number of locations all around the world.
-Most notably, the trees are cultivated in Mexico and South America.
+Growers cultivate papaya trees in various locations worldwide, with Mexico and South America being the most prominent regions.
 It is also a common crop in Hawaii and has been for a long time.

-When bought fully ripe (with yellow skin) it can be eaten raw, though must be cut open first.
+To enjoy fully ripe papaya with yellow skin, simply cut it open and eat it raw.
 Taking a bite of the skin is not good for you, but the sweet flesh within is a delicious snack.
 Some recipes actually call for a green papaya, which is the unripe form of the fruit.

 Preparing fresh papaya is particularly easy, and requires little to no effort if you have the right tools.
 Because it’s safe to eat without cooking, all you need to do is slice the papaya, and mind out for the skin.